On the Scope of the Universal-Algebraic Approach to Constraint Satisfaction

-There are several extant works on notions of pp-definability over infinite structures, including those involving infinitary polymorphisms and infinitary relations \cite{SzaboLoc,Poizat:AlgebresDePost,RomovISMVL04}.
-Relational operations transcending normal pp-definitions are usually permitted, such as: infinite conjunction, infinite projection and various forms of monotone disjunction.
-In order for our results to be applicable to the (finite!) instances of CSPs, we are not able to sacrifice anything on the relational side, and so pp-definability must remain in its most basic form.
-This represents the principle difference between our work and those that have come before.
-We note that this is the first time that infinitary polymorphisms have been considered in connection with the complexity of CSPs.

-We go on to consider the repercussions of our restricted relationship for the complexity of CSPs.
-Firstly, we show that existential positive (ep-) and pp-definability coincide on a structure $\A$ iff all $\omega$-polymorphisms of all elementary extensions of $\A$ are essentially unary.
+\paragraph{\textbf{Applications}.} We go on to consider the repercussions of our restricted relationship for the complexity of CSPs.
+Firstly, we show that existential positive (ep) and pp-definability coincide on a structure $\A$ iff all $\omega$-polymorphisms of all elementary extensions of $\A$ are essentially unary.
 We demonstrate that the move to elementary extensions is necessary by giving a structure whose $\omega$-polymorphisms include only projections but for which $(x=y \vee u=v)$ is not pp-definable.
 Using the notion of local refutability in \cite{BodirskyHermannRichoux}, we note that if a structure $\A$ is not locally refutable, and all $\omega$-polymorphisms of all elementary extensions of $\A$ are essentially unary, then CSP$(\A)$ is NP-hard.